Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Experimental Results and Analysis

 \subsection{Real-Time Performance Evaluation and System Deployment}

 A critical requirement for any disruption warning system is its ability to operate within the stringent time constraints of a plasma control loop.
-To validate the real-time capability of our framework, we deploy it as an operational diagnostic within the HL-3 Central Online Data Integration System (CODIS)~\cite{duan2022progress}.
+To validate the real-time capability of our framework, we deploy the real-time feature extractor, the fixed-parameter EM/GMM posterior-inference step, and the trained Neural ODE monitor.
 Figure \ref{fig:deployment} provides the high-throughput, low-latency processing design for deployment.

 The data acquisition and processing pipeline begins with a CCD camera that captures visible-light frames in real time.
-An industrial PC, located near the diagnostic, performs initial image processing (masking, thresholding, denoising) using a C++ implementation to extract regional MARFE area features.
+An industrial PC, located near the diagnostic, performs initial image processing (masking, thresholding, denoising) and fixed-parameter EM/GMM posterior inference using a C++ implementation to generate cleaned regional MARFE-area features.
 These features are written to a reflective memory segment at a $1$-ms update period.
 Concurrently, a TensorRT-optimized inference service, running on a server-grade machine, polls this memory at $0.1$-ms intervals.
-Upon receiving new feature data, the service executes the physics-constrained Neural ODE model to compute the MARFE worsening probabilities.
+Upon receiving new feature data, the service executes the physics-gated Neural ODE model to compute the MARFE worsening probabilities.
 Subsequently, it calculates six configuration targets for plasma shape control (major radius $R$, vertical position $Z$, elongation $\kappa$, upper and lower triangularities $\delta_{u}, \delta_{l}$, and strike point/gap geometry).